ahmedessameldeen/AndroidTemplate/README.md

 # AndroidTemplate

-Template project for android using architecture components with kotling and mvvm design pattern.
+Template project for android using architecture components with kotling and mvvm design pattern based on google todo sample.